Moon landing: Other aspects of the successful Apollo landings

 President Richard Nixon had speechwriter William Safire prepare a condolence speech for delivery in case Armstrong and Aldrin became marooned on the Moon's surface and could not be rescued.

 In 1951, science fiction writer Arthur C. Clarke forecast that a man would reach the Moon by 1978.

 On 16 August 2006, the Associated Press reported that NASA is missing the original Slow-scan television tapes (which were made before the scan conversion for conventional TV) of the Apollo 11 Moon walk.
 Some news outlets have mistakenly reported the SSTV tapes found in Western Australia, but those tapes were only recordings of data from the Apollo 11 Early Apollo Surface Experiments Package.
 The tapes were found in 2008 and sold at auction in 2019 for the 50th anniversary of the landing.

 Scientists believe the six American flags planted by astronauts have been bleached white because of more than 40 years of exposure to solar radiation.
-Using LROC images, five of the six American flags are still standing and casting shadows at all of the sites, except Apollo 11.
+Using LROC images, it has been determined that five of the six American flags are still standing and casting shadows at all of the sites, except Apollo 11.
 Astronaut Buzz Aldrin reported that the flag was blown over by the exhaust from the ascent engine during liftoff of Apollo 11.

-Late 20th century–Early 21st century uncrewed crash landings
+Late 20th century–21st century uncrewed crash landings

 Hiten (Japan)

 Launched on 24 January 1990, 11:46 UTC.
 At the end of its mission, the Japanese lunar orbiter Hiten was commanded to crash into the lunar surface and did so on 10 April 1993 at 18:03:25.7 UT (11 April 03:03:25.7 JST).

-Lunar Prospector (US)
+Lunar Prospector (U.S.)

 Lunar Prospector was launched on 7 January 1998.
 The mission ended on 31 July 1999, when the orbiter was deliberately crashed into a crater near the lunar south pole after the presence of water ice was successfully detected.